ravicosoftltd/FreePOS/README.md

 * Mysql >= 5.6

 ## Contributing / Reporting issues
-We are looking for contributors
+We are looking for contributors to take part

 Create pull request or raise issues and start contributing.

 ## License